suryaismail/effective-engine/_posts/2023-06-11-anatomy-of-a-csharp-class.markdown

 categories: C# basics
 ---
 C# is an object oriented language.
 This means that everything is an object.
+Data is an object.
+Behaviours and methods are part of an object.
+For example, in a game, a Players, Enemies, Projectiles are all defined as objects.
+In a business application, Person, Address, Job could be defined as objects.

 An object is defined in a class.
 C# allows multiple classes in one file, but generally, the file has the same name as the class it contains.